 Thus, this is now getting closer to the very essence of plagiarism, and what it entails.
-Nevertheless, we are still not quite there with this definition, as this definition has an emphasis on deliberate plagiarism, but it should be noted that plagiarism does not have to be deliberate in order for someone to get into trouble – and this is further complicated by the fact that it is very difficult to prove that an act of plagiarism was not deliberate.
+Nevertheless, we are still not quite there with the definitions of plagiarism, as these definitions has an emphasis on deliberate plagiarism.
+It should be noted that plagiarism does not have to be deliberate in order for someone to get into trouble.
+It is very difficult to prove that an act of plagiarism was not deliberate.

-Unintentional plagiarism then is when someone is accused of plagiarism due to failing to adhere to academic writing conventions, despite the fact that they did not intend to cheat.
-As such, for example, someone might fail to provide a source for something that they deemed to be common knowledge (but which their tutor did not), and this could be regarded as plagiarism.
+Unintentional plagiarism then is when someone is accused of plagiarism due to failing to adhere to academic writing conventions.
+For example, someone might fail to provide a source for something that they deemed to be common knowledge.
+Therefore. this could be regarded as plagiarism.

 Using Ignorance as an Excuse

-A student might also fail to exactly quote an author’s words, or might change the meaning of an idea in paraphrasing, which could similarly lead to accusations of plagiarism, even if done unintentionally.
-Therefore, any ignorance of plagiarism rules cannot be used as an excuse, as it is each student’s responsibility to find out what these rules are, and to adhere to them in every aspect.
+A student might also fail to exactly quote an author’s words, or might change the meaning of an idea in paraphrasing.
+This could similarly lead to accusations of plagiarism, even if done unintentionally.
+Therefore, any ignorance of plagiarism rules cannot be used as an excuse.
+It is each student’s responsibility to find out what these rules are, and to adhere to them in every aspect.

 Using Plagiarism Checkers

-In the end, it does not matter whether any breaches of these rules are intentional or not, as the end result will be the same.
-It is probably the case that most forms of plagiarism are unintentional, and this is why dedicated plagiarism detection software platforms, such as Viper, are becoming increasingly important, so that you can scan your work and make sure that you have not accidentally reproduced any work without the proper citations.
+In the end, it does not matter whether any breaches of these rules are intentional or not.
+It is probably the case that most forms of plagiarism are unintentional.
+Plagiarism detection softwares, like Viper, are becoming increasingly important.
+So, that you can scan your work and make sure that you have not accidentally reproduced any work without the proper citations.

 Making Sure to Critique Yourself

-However, it is also important not to be too hard on yourself if some issue does occur, as the sheer volume of work that you will need to produce over your schooling (and particularly if you progress to postgraduate level) will inevitably mean that some slip-ups will occur from time to time.
-What is therefore important is how you respond to these issues, and to tighten up your work and make sure that the same mistakes are not repeated.
-This is important, as one of the things that your teacher will look at is whether it is an isolated incident, or whether a pattern has begun to emerge.
+However, it is also important not to be too hard on yourself if some issue does occur.
+The sheer volume of work that you will need to produce over your schooling (and particularly if you progress to postgraduate level) will inevitably mean that some slip-ups will occur from time to time.
+What is therefore important is how you respond to these issues.
+Tighten up your work and make sure that the same mistakes are not repeated.
 So, it is important to learn from any mistakes, and to learn quickly.

 Overall then, plagiarism is being defined as: using someone else’s ideas or work, and passing it off as your own, either intentionally or unintentionally, unless that work or these ideas can be considered to be common knowledge.
 This then, gets to the very essence of plagiarism.
 However, many sub-categories of plagiarism exist, which should be studied and understood, so that you have the tools and knowledge to avoid all types of plagiarism within your work.